 Out of the Gate Today

 Starting gates and bold ventures are in the zeitgeist today, too.
 Creativity, compassion, connection, and love can lift us.
 The projects we want to complete.
-The relationships we wish to renew and strengthen.
+The relationships we wish to start, build, renew, and strengthen.
 The rest we want to find.
 The joy we want to live.
 The sunshine we want to feel on our skin.
 That can happen right now.
 Find a starting gate.
 Look at long odds and do it anyway.
 Initiate a bold venture.
 We can be bold in our choices.
 Boldness as vulnerability.
 Boldness as stillness.
 Boldness as courage.

 About Katie